 Socially engineered phishing emails are the most dangerous.
 They are constructed to be relevant and appear genuine to their targets.
 The recipient is more trusting of the email and performs the specific task requested in the email.
 The results can be devastating.
 If the recipient clicks on a link to a malware-infected website, opens an attachment with a malicious payload or divulges their login credentials, an attacker can access a corporate network undetected.

-Phishing Email Examples:
+Phishing Email Examples and Techniques:

 New Credential Phish Targets Employees with Salary Increase Scam